tbohn/VIC_Landcover_MODIS_NLCD_INEGI/docs/Procedure.md

    `$VMIN` = minimum desired row of the MODIS sinusoidal tile grid
    `$VMAX` = maximum desired row of the MODIS sinusoidal tile grid

+6. (Optional) Obtain the NLCD_INEGI land cover classification(s)

+   You can download the NLCD_INEGI land cover classifications from [Zenodo](https://zenodo.org/record/2580428).

+   I created a "NLCD_INEGI" subdirectory under "LandCover" (next to the "MODIS" subdirectory).
+Extract the NLCD_INEGI tar files to here.

-6. Downloading of MODIS land surface properties and aggregation over the land cover classification
+7. Downloading of MODIS land surface properties and aggregation over the land cover classification

    After you have downloaded the index.html files, you can then run scripts to download the hdf files: